leviathanbadger/flux-lang/PROJECT-PLAN.md

         └── ci.yml            (GitHub Actions CI configuration)
 ```

-Notes: This structure keeps the project as a single Rust crate to start with (which is simplest).
-As it grows, we might convert it into a Cargo workspace with sub-crates (for example, a library
-crate for the compiler core, a binary crate for CLI, maybe a separate binary for LSP server),
-but initially one crate is fine.
-The syntax, semantic, ir, codegen modules separate major
-concerns.
-The examples/ directory will contain FluxLang source files that serve as documentation
-and as test input for the compiler.
-Rust’s convention will allow running cargo run --example
-hello to perhaps execute an example (though our compiler might not directly execute them yet,
-we can use examples to compile and run manually or via tests).
+Notes: This structure initializes FluxLang as a Cargo workspace from the very beginning.
+The compiler implementation lives in the `flux_lang` library crate, while `fluxc` and `fluxd` are stubbed binary crates for the command-line compiler and the language server.
+The syntax, semantic, IR, and codegen modules remain organized under the library crate.
+The examples directory will contain FluxLang source files used as documentation and test inputs, and we can run them with `cargo run -p fluxc --example ...` or similar.

 We include a docs/ folder for design docs, user guides, etc., to encourage good documentation
 from the start (as mentioned in Phase 7 of the plan).
 The CI configuration is under